metamn/meta-layout/README.md

 ##### 2. Pages and Templates

-Every website starts with a page.
+Websites starts with a page.
 Without page there is no website.
-So Page will be the first entry in our Structure.
+Let Page will be the first entry in our Structure.

 Unless you are creating a Single Page Web Application your site will have probably more then one page.
 These pages share at least one common part: the <code>head</code> section.
-So we have to introduce Templates.
+Let Templates manage how content flows through different pages.

 #### 3. Elements